danwerner/restsweeper/README.md

 Some enhancements that could provide a challenge:

-* Flagging is 99% implemented in the backend, but there is currently no user-visible way to actually put flags on cells, the reason being that left-clicking on links is currently the only mechanism to advance to the next game step.
-I'd very much prefer to implement this user interaction without resorting to JavaScript, so: If you have any idea how to handle this, please drop me a message.
-Or better yet: Fork this repo and implement it yourself!
+* Switch from Compojure HTML to Enlive templating.
+* Use Gaka or csslj to construct CSS styles.
+Or simply move them out to a static file.
+* The reversible hashing algorithm used to compress the game board into URLs is ugly and breaks for larger board sizes.
+There's probably an easier way to do this.
-* The unit tests don't compile anymore because I stopped updating halfway through development.
+* Almost all unit tests are outdated because I stopped updating them halfway through development.
+Please fix and extend them at your leisure :-)

 ## License